5 recommended OTC drugs

 Frequently asked

-Ketoconazole 2% (Nizoral) — strongest.
-Zinc pyrithione — well-tolerated for maintenance.
+Ketoconazole 2% (Nizoral) — the most potent.
+Zinc pyrithione — well tolerated for maintenance.
 Alternate for better results.

 Why does my dandruff keep coming back?

-Dandruff is chronic — requires maintenance with therapeutic shampoo 1x/week.
+Dandruff is chronic — it requires maintenance with a therapeutic shampoo 1x/week.
 Stress and heat reactivate it.

-No — 2-3 times/week in the active phase.
-Daily for a long time can dry the scalp.
+No — 2-3x/week during the active phase.
+Daily use for a long time can dry out the scalp.
 Alternate with a gentle shampoo.

 Is dandruff contagious?